RockwellShah/filekey/README.md

 ### 📦 Older Files

-FileKey 1.1 uses a new, standards-based format and **cannot open files made by the original FileKey** (v1 used an elliptic curve that Apple platforms reject — the reason for the rewrite).
+FileKey 1.1 uses a new, standards-based format and cannot open files made by the original FileKey.
 Old files still open at **[v1.filekey.app](https://v1.filekey.app)** with the same passkey, and FileKey links you there automatically when it detects one.
 The original v1 source lives on the [`v1` branch](../../tree/v1).

 ---